Skip to main content

 Checkpointing

-• Saving agent state at each step
+• Saving agent state as a snapshot at every super-step boundary

 • critical for long-running agents.